Real Madrid restores order with 3-0 win over Las Palmas

 Barcelona defeated Sevilla 2-1 Saturday to maintain a four-point lead over second-place Valencia, which routed Leganes 3-0 for its seventh straight league win.

-Madrid was under pressure after losses at Girona in La Liga and at Tottenham in the Champions League.
+Madrid was under pressure after losses to Girona in La Liga and to Tottenham in the Champions League.
 The team endured a wave of criticism this week, and a convincing home win was needed to ease tensions for the defending champions.

-”This win is important to help the team regain its confidence,” Madrid defender Sergio Ramos said. ”Little by little we are getting back on the right track.”

 Madrid was in control from the start, and Casemiro opened the scoring with a header following a corner just before halftime.